 One summer day at the market, everything that appealed to me seemed to be in intense shades of yellow and gold: yellow peppers, yellow tomatoes, golden peaches, the sweetest summer squash sidling up to dewy lemon-colored squash blossoms.
-I began to feel a yellow hunger.
-This salad of yellow summer squash, sliced paper-thin and dressed with fruity olive oil, makes a fine beginning to a yellow meal.–David Tanis
+I began to feel a yellow hunger.–David Tanis

 LC Color Crazy Note